Objection to Lenacre Hall Farm planning application (18/00413/AS)

 New Parish Clerk appointed

-We are delighted to announce that Rachel Girt is the new Parish Clerk for Boughton Aluph and Eastwell.
-Rachel lives in the parish and joins us on 18 January.
-She can be contacted at firstname.lastname@example.org.
+We are delighted to announce that Rachel Girt joined us as Parish Clerk for Boughton Aluph and Eastwell in January.
+Rachel lives locally so is familiar with our parish.
+She can be contacted at email@example.com or 07419 740559.
+Please note that the Parish Clerk is a part time role.

 Jason Matthews steps down as Parish Councillor